agony-unleashed/agony-unleashed.github.io/about/index.md

 ### How can my corporation apply to join the Agony Empire alliance?

 Agony is a one corporation alliance.
-If you're interested in merging into Agony, please contact {{ site.data.text.ceo.name }}.
+If you’re interested in merging into Agony, please contact {{ site.data.text.ceo.name }}.

-### What is Agony's position on blues?
+### What is Agony’s position on blues?

-We don't maintain permanent blues.
+We don’t maintain permanent blues.

-From time to time, we'll consider setting positive standings with a small number of people in order to accomplish a particular objective
+From time to time, we’ll consider setting positive standings with a small number of people in order to accomplish a particular objective
-We don't set defensive blues.
+We don’t set defensive blues.

-### If you guys live in nullsec and don't have a ton of blues, how do you ever make ISK?
+### If you guys live in nullsec and don’t have a ton of blues, how do you ever make ISK?

 Agony pilots are mostly independent, and responsible for making ISK on their own.
 Some have trade alts, mission alts, or POS network and industry alts in empire.